Key Takeaways

 FAQs

-What's the main difference between top-down and bottom-up budgeting?
+Q1: What is the difference between top-down and bottom-up budgeting?

-How long does each budgeting process typically take?
+Q6: How long does the bottom-up budgeting process take?